List of Xbox 360 accessories: A/V connectors and cables

 Rear of the A/V connector found on pre-2010 (grey) Component and D-Terminal HD A/V Cables, with TOSLINK-out and TV/HDTV switch.
 Pre-2010 S-Video, Advanced SCART and VGA HD A/V Cables feature a similar connector but lack the switch.

 Various official A/V cables are available for the Xbox 360, which allow it to connect to a broad range of audio and video equipment.
 Originally available in grey, all cables were replaced by black versions (which also differ in design) with the launch of the Xbox 360 S in June/July 2010.

-All official cables (except for the HDMI cable) connect to the Xbox 360's A/V connector and are compatible with all Xbox 360 models.
+All official cables (except for the HDMI cable) connect to the Xbox 360's A/V connector and are compatible with original and S models of the Xbox 360.
+The Xbox 360 E does not include the A/V connector and supports HDMI output only.
 Analog stereo audio is output by these cables by RCA connectors, with the exception of the Advanced SCART A/V Cable, where it is delivered via the SCART connector's audio pins.
 With the exception of the VGA HD A/V Cable cable and HDMI Audio Adapter, all cables are also capable of outputting SD video at 480i/60 Hz (NTSC or PAL60, depending on console region) and 576i/50 Hz (PAL; only available on PAL region consoles).
 A TOSLINK optical S/PDIF connector was integrated into the A/V connector (console side) of many pre-2010 (grey) Xbox 360 A/V cables, allowing output of stereo LPCM, Dolby Digital 5.1 and Dolby Digital with WMA Pro audio.
 These do not feature on current A/V cables.
 All official A/V-based cables (except the HDMI Audio Adapter) physically block the HDMI port when plugged into equipped models; on pre-2010 (grey) cables this is due to the size of the connector, while 2010 (black) cables feature a plastic tab for this purpose.